Flower Pressing

 A classic method uses a cardboard-and-paper press tightened with screws.
 The hardware-store version is bricks and old phone books.
 Both work.

 The results lend themselves to framing, putting in cards, or building into pressed-flower journals.
-You'll start noticing what's blooming on your neighborhood walks.
+You'll start noticing which flowers are out on your neighborhood walks.

 You’ll love flower pressing if…